programminghistorian/jekyll/en/editor-guidelines.md

 * link (column C) - the link to the lesson.

 Leave column D blank and untouched - this field is used by the Twitter bot to log its progress through the list.
 Also note that this step should not replace your own promotion of the lesson.
 The bot goes through the lessons at random, one a week, so it could be months until your lesson comes up through this means.

-### 6) Inform the Managing Editor to Publish

-The Managing Editor will publish the lesson by moving the files to the main website and check everything over.
-To make this person's job easier, post a list in the submission ticket of all files that need to be moved to publish the lesson.
-This should normally include:

-- The lesson .md file
-- The directory for any accompanying files (images, data, etc)
-- The gallery icons

 ### 7) Thank Everyone and Encourage Promotion
 Once you have been given word that the Managing Editor has successfully published the lesson, close the submission ticket, linking to the published lesson.
 It's important to send an email or message to everyone involved thanking them for their efforts.
 In particular, thank the author for contributing and encourage them to think of us again in future.
 It's also worth giving the author some ideas on promoting their lesson.
 The most-used lessons always have authors' energies behind them.
 For example authors should be encouraged to: